grahammendick/NavigationNewline/README.md

 To make a reusable Pager component we have to remove any information specific to the books view from the paging hyperlinks.

 The paging hyperlinks navigate from the 'books' State to the 'books' State.
 Navigation that stays on the same view is called refresh navigation.
 We change these paging hyperlinks to use RefreshLinks instead of NavigationLinks.
-The RefreshLink sets the destination State to be the current State so we don’t have to specify it, `<RefreshLink navigationData={{ page: 3, title }} />`.
+The RefreshLink sets the destination State to be the current State so we don't have to specify it, `<RefreshLink navigationData={{ page: 3, title }} />`.

-The pager hyperlinks keep track of the title filter so that it’s not lost when paging through the books.
+The pager hyperlinks keep track of the title filter so that it's not lost when paging through the books.
 Instead of putting that responsibility on the pager hyperlinks we ask the RefreshLink to remember the filter for us, `<RefreshLink navigationData={{ page: 3 }} includeCurrentData={true} />`.

-The paging hyperlinks don’t hold anything specific to the books listing anymore.
-We extract them into a Pager component which we’ll reuse in another view that displays newline’s tutorials.
+The paging hyperlinks don't hold anything specific to the books listing anymore.
+We extract them into a Pager component which we’ll reuse in another view that displays newline's tutorials.

 We add a 'tutorials' State, give the page a default value of 1 and define a route of ‘our-tutorials’.
 We create a Tutorials component with a page prop and a useEffect that fetches a page of tutorials from the pre-built REST API.
 We drop in the reusable Pager component.

-Running `npm start` allows us to page through newline’s books and tutorials.
+Running `npm start` allows us to page through newline's books and tutorials.

 The student can see the Pager component is reused across views even though the routes are different.
 The page is a route parameter on the books view and a query string parameter on the tutorials view.
 The URL to the 3rd page of books is '/our-books/3'.
 The URL to the 3rd page of tutorials is '/our-tutorials?page=3'.

 ## Code Splitting
+The student learns how to code split without creating waterfalls.

+We’ll add a book details view that's displayed when a book is selected from the list.
+We configure a 'book' State with a corresponding Book component.
+The component accepts a slug prop that it uses to fetch the details from the REST API.
+On the listing we add NavigationLinks that navigate to the 'book' State and pass the slug of the chosen book.

+Running `npm start` displays the book details when a book is selected.

+The JavaScript bundle includes the Book component even though it might never be needed.
+It's better to keep the bundle size down and delay loading the Book component code until the user selects a book.
+This is called code splitting.

+We lazy import the Book component and wrap the app in a Suspense component with a fallback 'loading...' message.
+Rerunning the app with the network tab open shows that the Book component code is loaded only when it's needed.

+But the network tab also shows that the fetch of the book's details doesn't start until the component code has loaded.
+One request waiting on another is called a waterfall and is bad for performance.
+We want to load the component code and fetch the book's details in parallel.
+If the fetch completes first then the render can start as soon as the code loads.

+We create a BookLoader component that lazy loads the Book component and fetches the book details at the same time.
+The BookLoader passes the fetch Promise to the Book component so it can render the details when the Promise resolves.
+We return the BookLoader component from the renderView instead of the Book component.
+The BookLoader is small so it's fine to load in the initial JavaScript bundle.

+Rerunning the app, the network tab shows that the Book component is code split and the details fetch no longer waits for the load to complete.

 ## Nested UI
 ## Unit Testing